Sablefish (Black cod)

 Potential ecosystem impacts

-- Impact of commercial fishing efforts on sablefish habitat are minimal & temporary
+- Impacts of commercial fishing efforts on sablefish habitat are minimal & temporary.

 - Bycatch is reduced across all gear types through catch reporting per the West Coast Groundfish Trawl Catch Share Program.